WasiqB/coteafs-appium/README.md

 * So I came up with this solution for myself and made it open source so everyone can benefit from it.

 ## Getting Started
-* The [wiki][] of coteafs-appium includes all the information you need to get started including usage, advantages, sample test.
+* The [wiki][] of coteafs-appium includes all the information you need to get started including setup, usage, advantages, sample test.
-* For sample project, have a look at the [unit tests][] for coteafs-appium.
 * To know what changes are Released, check out the [change log][] for complete list of changes.
 * Want to know when our next feature or fix release is going to happen?
 Watch out our planned [milestones][].